Ixik Kab/Sak Ixik

-Goddess I is the Taube's Schellhas-Zimmermann letter designation for one of the most important Maya deities: a youthful woman to whom considerable parts of the post-Classic codices are dedicated, and who equally figures in Classic Period scenes.
-Based on her representation in codical almanacs, she is considered to represent vital functions of the fertile woman, and to preside over eroticism, human procreation, and marriage.
-Her aged form is associated with weaving.
-Goddess I could, perhaps, be seen as a terrestrial counterpart to the Maya moon goddess.
-In important respects, she corresponds to Xochiquetzal among the Aztecs, a deity with no apparent connection to the moon.
+Sak Ixik/Ixik Kab, also known as Goddess I in Taube's updated Schellhas-Zimmermann letter designation, was an important deity for the ancient Maya.
+She is mainly attested to in the Dresden Codex and represented as a youthful woman Based on her representation in codical almanacs, she is considered to represent vital functions of the fertile woman, and to preside over eroticism, human procreation, and marriage.
+Her aged form (also shown in the codex) is associated with weaving.
+In a general sense, her age and domain as a earth and perhaps as a honey goddess could relate her to Xochiquetzal, the beauty, love and flower goddess of the Aztecs.

-Name and attributes
+Name and attributive value

 The hieroglyphical name of the goddess consists of a female head characterized by a hair-like curl (prefixed or infixed).
 The curl is not unimportant, since it is usually assumed to be the sign of the earth (kabʼ[an]) or the moon (Landa's u-sign), with the goddess being identified accordingly.
-However, the curl might, perhaps, better be viewed as the post-Classic rendition of the infix and hair curl characteristic of Classic glyphs for 'woman' (ixik).
-The head of goddess I is often preceded by the glyph for 'white' (sak).
-The figure of goddess I shows a restricted set of variable attributes, amongst which is also the coiled snake headband of Ixchel (the goddess O).
-As a mantic designation, 'White Woman' contrasts with 'Red Woman', a name referring to the aged patroness of midwifery, Ixchel.
-In the codices, the main female functions have been distributed over the White Woman - the Red Woman.
+However, the curl might, perhaps, better be viewed as the Postclassic rendition of the infix and hair curl characteristic of Classic glyphs for 'woman' (ixik).
+If taking the curl to be representative of kab the goddesses name could be read as Lady Earth or Lady Honey (as kab may mean either word).
+The other name she appears under is preceded by the glyph for 'white' (sak).
+This could allow for a possible translation of Sak Ixik as "White Woman".
+The figure of Ixik Kab/Sak Ixik shows a restricted set of variable attributes, amongst which is also the coiled snake headband of Ix Chel (Goddess O).
+Otherwise, her regal hair and instances of hair trailing behind her back speak to her position as young goddess.